Military career of Arthur Wellesley, 1st Duke of Wellington: Generalship

 Ultimately, between the battles of Roliça (August 1808) and Toulouse (April 1814), the war against the French lasted for six years, with Wellington finally managing to drive the French from the Iberian Peninsula.
 Shortly thereafter, on 12 April 1814, word reached Wellington that Napoleon had abdicated on 6 April.
-The war on the Peninsula was over.
+The Peninsular War was over.
 Wellington and his army had marched over an estimated 6,000 mi and fought in many engagements through Portugal and Spain, the consequences of which helped bring the downfall of Napoleon, resulting in peace across Europe.

 Battle record

 There are a large number of battles attributed to Wellington.
 Although many leave the impression that he was present or in command at those actions, it was sometimes the case that he entrusted other officers to engage the enemy, such as at remote locations, and that he could not have attended them all in person.
 Similarly, Wellington was not usually in command of rear guard actions, during advances or retreats, despite his army engaging in them often.
 Engagements where the lack of his presence is absolutely certain, or where his position is unconfirmed by records and accounts, are not included in his battle record.